Radiokot/photoprism-android-client/README.md

 ## Tech stack
 - Kotlin
+- Classic views & ViewModel
-- RxJava
+- RxJava for concurrency
-- Koin dependency injection
+- Koin for dependency injection
-- OkHTTP networking + Retrofit
+- OkHTTP & Retrofit for networking
 - Room database
-- kotlin-logging with slf4j-handroid
+- kotlin-logging & slf4j-handroid for logging
 - Picasso for images & ExoPlayer for videos
-- FastAdapter
+- FastAdapter for lists
-- ViewModel
+- Offline License Key for extensions activation